malkhalil-luc/comp424-proj/README.md

     - Responsive sidebar and mobile detail behavior

 - **Still limited / in progress:**
-    - Full offline startup after a hard refresh is not guaranteed because Firebase still depends on external module loading.
+    - Full offline startup after a hard refresh is not implemented.
     - The branch is intentionally scoped to the Support feature for the G3 assignment.
     - Role-based access for admin and regular users is planned.
     - Other portal sections were removed from scope for this assignment to match the assignment handout requirements .
-    - Firebase Authentication is not implemented in this demo branch, so Firestore access is currently based on project rules.
+    - Firebase Authentication is not implemented in this demo branch, so Firestore access is currently based on open project rules.
-    -